tinode/chat/README.md

   what: "msg", // string, either "topic" or "msg"; what to delete - the
                // entire topic or just the messages, optional, default: "msg"
   hard: false, // boolean, request to delete messages for all users, default: false
-  before: 123, // integer, delete messages with server-issued ID lower than this
+  before: 123, // integer, delete messages with server-issued ID lower or equal
-               // inclusive of the value itself, optional, default: delete
+               // to this (inclusive of the value itself), optional,
-               // all messages
+               // default: delete all messages
 }
 ```

+User can soft-delete and hard-delete messages `what="msg"`.
+Soft-deleting messages hides them from the requesting user but does not delete them from storage.
 No special permission is needed to soft-delete messages `hard=false`.
-Soft-deleting messages hides them from the
+Hard-deleting messages deletes them from storage affecting all users. `D` permission is needed to hard-delete messages.
-requesting user. `D` permission is needed to hard-delete messages.
-Only owner can delete a topic.
+Deleting a topic `what="topic"` deletes the topic including all subscriptions, and all messages.
+The `hard` parameter has no effect on topic deletion: all topic deletions are hard-deletions.
+Only the owner can delete a topic.

 #### `{note}`